ausbin/astro/README.md

 #### Solution: Managed Heap

-astro will manage the simulated heap outside the simulator, so it knows what has been allocated and whwhat hasn't.
+astro will manage the simulated heap outside the simulator, so it knows what has been allocated and what hasn't.

 ### Problem: GNU/Linux Error Messages Are Cryptic